cedarmora/Morse-v2/README.md

 A Morse code practice button, made using React Native.
 Ever wanted to practice your Morse code for more efficient communication with that Civil War Prototype Submarine re-creation you have?
 Well, now you can.

+## Where is the main code?

+In index.ios.js for the iOS implementation, and index.android.js for the Android implementation.
+At the moment they are identical.

-## But how do I get it running on my computer/phone?
+## How do I get it running on my computer/phone?

 I am going to assume that you understand the prerequisites, like Node Package Manager, the JDK, Android Studio or Xcode, simulators, etc.